osanj/osanj.github.io/content/post/notes-on-homographies/index.md

 ### Use a Homography for a Shifted Anchor

 Consider a homography is computed for a quad correspondence and the objective is to warp images into the original image _outside_ of the quad.
 When using [`cv.warpPerspective`](https://docs.opencv.org/4.5.5/da/d54/group__imgproc__transform.html#gaf73673a7e8e18ec6963e3774e6a94b87) it is only possible to warp to the right and bottom of the original domain, essentially everywhere where pixel indices are positive (remember that image coordinate systems are in the top left, positive x is rightwards and positive y is downwards).
-A remedy to this is to compute a homography which does already cover area to the left and top of the original quad.
+A remedy to this is to compute a homography which does already cover the required area to the left and top of the original quad.

 ![Shifted Homography](data/homography_schema3.png)